99-devops/99devops_web/content/posts/getthatdataourofmygrafana.md

 Don’t get me wrong here, if you are a performance engineer, these things are one of the most important metrics, but for SREs and DevOps perspective, they are not that useful.

-So, this way we need to selectively pick the metrics that we want to put in front of our eye for monitoring.
+We need to selectively pick the metrics that we want to put in front of our eye for monitoring and will create value to organisation.

 ## What is selective monitoring?